-'The New Mainstream' study from Time Inc. reveals six diverse audience segments and personas that challenge the millennial stereotype.
+‘The New Mainstream’ study from Future reveals six diverse audience segments and personas that challenge the millennial stereotype.

-Three in four 18-34 year-olds do not identify with the millennial label, reveals Time Inc. UK which launches a new youth panel to challenge how the audience is perceived.
+In order to challenge the way in which younger audiences are perceived, Future launched a youth panel.
 The insight identifies six segments in the market, their influences and how they interact, signalling that marketers and advertisers need to take action and move away from treating millennials as one homogenous group to avoid their targeting falling short.

-In-depth quantitative research with a nationally representative pool of 2,000 18-34 year- olds - carried out by d.fferento/ogy on behalf of Time Inc. UK – marks the launch The New Mainstream initiative, challenging current perceptions of this audience.
+In-depth quantitative research with a nationally representative pool of 2,000 18-34 year- olds – carried out by differentology on behalf of Future – marks the launch The New Mainstream initiative, challenging current perceptions of this audience.

 - Contradicting current perceptions of this audience, family (67%) and financial security (49%) were found to be most important to them right now, closely followed by friends (48%) and career (41%).